nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_other_ecosystems.rst

 The following configuration scenarios are possible:

-Connecting Nordic device to a third-party Coordinator If you are connecting a Nordic Semiconductor's device programmed with a Zigbee sample to a third-party Zigbee Coordinator, set the :option:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` Kconfig option for the Zigbee sample in |NCS|.
+Connecting Nordic device to a third-party Coordinator If you are connecting a Nordic Semiconductor's device programmed with a Zigbee sample to a third-party Zigbee Coordinator, set the :kconfig:`CONFIG_ZIGBEE_CHANNEL_SELECTION_MODE_MULTI` Kconfig option for the Zigbee sample in |NCS|.
   This will allow your device to scan all channels to find the Coordinator's Zigbee network.

 Connecting a third-party Zigbee 3.0 device to a Nordic-based Coordinator